robingranqvist/toc/README.md

 ## Style your TOC

 Create a mock table of contents using the following classes in Webflow.
-These can be styled however you want.
+These can be styled however you want, and will then be replaced by the generated toc with the same style(s).

 ### toc

-The main list.
+The main table of contents list.

-### toc-list-item
+### toc-item

-A list item.
+An item of the toc list.

 ### toc-heading

-A heading.
+A heading / link.